-"The banks don't want to give funds because it's a project with many risks."'A big worry'
+"The banks don't want to give funds because it's a project with many risks."

 Private business is having a similar problem.
 Francois Ollivaud works for the French Chamber of Commerce and Industry.
 She has noticed in the last few months that banks have become very reluctant to lend.

 "The problem for our enterprise is to find money to finance projects.
 The banks have a problem financing themselves.